Dresden: HELLERAU

 What is meant by »living and working in Berlin«?

 In this residency programme, Musicboard funds exclusively musicians and bands who live and work in Berlin.
 Residency and creative focus must be verified with residence permits or personal ID (front and back).
 The nationality of the musician is irrelevant to the funding decision.
-Anyhow, for non-EU citizens filing an application, it is necessary in addition to the Berlin residence certificate to provide a passport that includes residence permit, duration of stay, and type of work permit.
+However, for non-EU citizens filing an application, it is necessary in addition to the Berlin residence certificate to provide a passport that includes residence permit, duration of stay, and type of work permit.
 Please note that Berlin residence must be officially verified.
 Rent contracts etc. are not sufficient for proof of residence.
 We kindly ask you to refrain from submitting such documents containing sensitive personal data.

 I’ve just submitted another application to Musicboard.
 Can I still apply for the residency?

-Since 2022, the artistic resume can be entered into fields in the online application form.
-It is meant to describe the applicants’ artistic career.
-In the application form, we also ask for milestones in the artistic career in the form of a brief list of artistic milestones such as shows, productions, releases, collaborations, residencies, awards and grants.
-You are welcome to voluntarily provide information about your social position here (e.g. self-description, gender, disability, age, sexual identity) if it plays a role in your artistic identity and your work and you would like the jury and partners to be aware of it.
+In the section for the artistic profile, applicants can describe their artistic career in block text.
+Furthermore, we also ask for milestones in your artistic career in the form of a keyword bulleted list of performances, concerts, productions, releases, collaborations, awards and prizes.
+You are also welcome to voluntarily provide information about your social position here (e.g. self-description, gender, disability, age, sexual identity) if it plays a role in your artistic identity and your work and you would like the jury to be aware of it.
+The application texts may be written simply.
+Above all, they should contain all essential information.

 What songs can I submit as music samples?
 Are demos acceptable?